As revealed to God’s Messenger

 Go live in the village which has none of these things, and just begin to recognize that even under these far simpler and even impoverished circumstances, there can be great joy and gratitude: gratitude for each meal, gratitude for the sunrise, gratitude for the caring and friendliness of another, gratitude that your mind is free to think and to reconsider your life, gratitude that your heart can beat without your trying to regulate it or even being aware of it, gratitude for the experience of nature and wildlife.
 Even under the simplest circumstances, the wonder of life can be yours.

-And yet the rich suffer as if they have nothing.
+Yet the rich suffer as if they have nothing.
 They cannot enjoy life because they have never connected with the deeper current of their life within themselves.
 Life for them has been about acquiring things, acquiring people, acquiring possessions, acquiring opportunities and acquiring advantages.
-Even to the degree to which they are successful, they experience no joy and only fleeting moments of gratitude.
+And even to the degree to which they are successful, they experience no joy and only fleeting moments of gratitude.

 Are they grateful that someone grew the food that they are now eating at the table?
 Are they grateful that someone spent their life inventing the refrigerator that keeps their food fresh?
 Are they grateful for the laborers who built their house?
-Are they grateful for the police and the fire department that accepts the call to protect them and their property?
+Are they grateful for the police and the fire department that is there at their call to protect them and their property?

-If you are aware of these wonderful things and considered what it took to create them and the lives that were given to create them, the careers that were spent creating them, you would not have time to suffer the way you do now.
+If you were aware of these wonderful things and considered what it took to create them, and the lives that were given to create them, the careers that were spent creating them, you would not have time to suffer the way you do now.
 You would not have time to experience so much disappointment and frustration and confusion.
-You would be too busy experiencing the value of your life, what you have and the opportunities you have, to whatever degree they exist.
+You would be too busy experiencing the value of your life—what you have and the opportunities that you have, to whatever degree they exist.

 For most people who hear these words, these opportunities are immense compared to what your ancestors had to face.
 Give up driving a car for a year and then have the experience of driving a car.
 You will be amazed at what a marvelous convenience it is.
 But who can experience this without this contrast?